-At some point in time all business with a website will have to go through a redesign, and whether you are completely changing platforms, or just redesigning your existing site, it's important to keep SEO in mind.
-The last thing you want to do is launch your brand new, beautiful website and realize a few weeks later that you completely forgot about your SEO and now your rankings have plummeted and so has your traffic.
+At some point in time, all businesses with a website will have to go through a redesign, and whether you are completely changing platforms, or just redesigning your existing site, it’s important to keep SEO in mind.
+The last thing you want to do is launch your brand new, beautiful website and realize a few weeks later that you completely forgot about your SEO optimization and how your rankings have plummeted and so has your traffic.

-Redesigns can wreck havoc on a business if done wrong.
+Redesigns can wreak havoc on a business if done wrong.
 Loss of traffic means loss of leads.. which means loss of revenue, something no business wants to experience.

 By following the recommendations outlined below, you will mitigate the amount of lost ranking and traffic.

 The first step in the redesign process should be to take stock of your website’s metrics as they stand right now, including the following:

 • Current rankings & list of pages ranking for each keyword – SEM Rush, WebCEO, AWR Cloud

 • Current organic traffic – Google Analytics

 • List of pages producing traffic – Google Analytics

 • Number of pages currently indexed in Google – do a search in Google using site:domain.com

 • Domain authority – https://moz.com/researchtools/ose/